Table of Contents

 - Admin access to the Google Workspace tenant.

-- App registration in Google Workspace TBD.
+- App registration in Google Workspace.

 - App ID and secrets added to SWIRL.